Ok, so I don’t know if This Guy is a fully-fledged incel.

 We raise our girls to believe that a boy shows interest in her sexually when he punches her or pulls her pigtails.
 We learn from a very early age that abusive behaviour equals love.

 In my unprofessional opinion, I suspect he stopped developing emotionally at quite an impressionable age.
 The reactionary and immature way he deals with rejection suggests that to me.
 The idea is that women are responsible for him not being able to be happy in love.
 He doesn’t accept any accountability.

 I cannot imagine feeling entitled to love or to sex.

 Maybe it’s because as a woman, I haven’t been socialised to feel entitled.
-Or maybe it’s because I’m a grown-up.
+Or maybe it’s because I am an adult.
 It might be a mix of those two things or a myriad of other factors.